 - Vice Chancellor and Students’ Union President Award (Students) with School of Media Level Up Mentors – 2017 Birmingham City University Extra Mile Awards

-Outside of journalism, you will find Umar listening to rock ‘n roll, running with his club Bournville Harriers, attending hackathons.
+Outside of journalism, you will find Umar listening to rock ‘n roll, running with his club Bournville Harriers, attending hackathons and volunteering at his local parkrun.
 He’s also obsessed with sport, in particular motorsport, snooker, darts and rugby union.